 Marine Recreational Information Program Milestones

-NOAA Fisheries has collected data from saltwater anglers and for-hire operators since 1979.
+NOAA Fisheries has collected recreational fishing data since 1979.
 Milestones in our data collection history and changes to the design and coverage of our recreational fishing surveys are described below.

 1990s